-The west of Ireland is calling you in Summer 2023 with this one-week, small group tour!
+The west of Ireland is calling you with this one-week, small group tour!

-Travel to the beautiful island of Inishbofin and stay overnight for a wonderful island experience.
+Travel to the beautiful island of Inishbofin and stay two nights for a wonderful island experience.
 Explore the dramatic cliffs, sea stacks, and massive interconnected blowholes.
 Marvel at border collies and their cunning sheep herding skills.
-Step back in time as you visit a medieval friary, a 15th Century Irish tower castle, and ancient portal tomb older than the Egyptian pyramids.
+Discover why Yeats called western Ireland a place of savage beauty as you travel through Sligo and Connemara.
+Step back in time as you visit a medieval friary and ancient portal tomb older than the Egyptian pyramids.
 Stay for two nights in lively Westport with great traditional Irish music, pubs, and shops.
+Our most active tour, Go West is for those seeking adventure!

 Roam through western Ireland, travel along the Wild Atlantic Way, and discover its best-kept secrets!
 All this and more on the Go West tour – please see below for all the details.